Child Sexual Abuse: Guidelines on Prosecuting Cases of Child Sexual Abuse

 The victim may be reluctant to co-operate with those in authority or to participate in the criminal justice process.
 Inconsistent accounts are not uncommon in victims of CSA, especially during initial interviews, possibly because of an 'allegiance' to their abuser.
 The length of time between an alleged incident of sexual abuse and giving the account to the authorities is not a reliable indication of credibility.

-- Children or young people who have been in the care of, or have come to the attention of, social services will inevitably have a great deal of information about them contained within social services records compared to other children or young people.
+Children or young people who have been in the care of, or have come to the attention of, social services will inevitably have a great deal of information about them contained within social services records compared to other children or young people.
 Every episode of misbehavior, even of the most minor nature, is likely to be a matter of record.
 Victims of child sexual abuse may also misuse alcohol or drugs in some cases as a result of the abuse they have suffered.
 Most children misbehave; but not every child has their misbehaviour recorded.
 Victims who are, or have been, in the care of the social services should not be disadvantaged in the criminal process by this fact, and prosecutors should be prepared to address this issue as part of the presentation of the prosecution case.
 Prosecutors should set out in their case strategy how this will be overcome.

 All of these factors must be taken into account and understood by prosecutors when reviewing allegations of CSA.
 Prosecutors must also have an understanding of the consequences faced by a child if they say 'no' to their abuser and this should form part of the prosecution strategy to address perceived weaknesses or anomalies in the victim's account.

 Prosecutors should also have regard to whether there is any credible third party evidence to suggest that the complainant has malicious intent to make a false allegation.
 However, prosecutors should guard against looking for 'corroboration' of the victim's account or using the lack of 'corroboration' as a reason not to proceed with a case.